krystal2710/globe-query/README.md

-# Crosslingual Efficient and Effective Passage Search
+# Multilingual Efficient and Effective Passage Search
 ## Brief Description
 The purpose of the study is to develop mColBERT (Multilingual ColBERT), a cross-lingual search engine capable of effectively retrieving information across multiple languages.
 That is, given a query in one language, the search engine is capable of finding relevant contexts in other languages, effectively overcoming the challenges of language barriers in information retrieval.